-The two witnesses of Revelation will one day be revealed.
-Will they be human beings?
-Perhaps not!
-Scripture hints that they may indeed be the two Seraphim that stand before Yahweh who may take on human form then testify to Yeshua and denounce the Anti-Christ or Beast.
-At the end of their earthly witnessing, do they, too, face death and resurrection just as did Yeshua?
+If so, then they are of the genus, phylum, and order of Seraphim, or Cherubim – the same genus as Satan.
+If so, they may take on human form when they come to testify of Yeshua and denounce the Anti-Christ or Beast.
+In their earthly form, do they, too, face death and resurrection just as did Yeshua?
 Perhaps so!
 With Yahweh, all things are possible.

 When the Two Witnesses are killed, however, it is my contention that it is only their bodies that die just as it is only a human’s body that dies; their spirit lives on.
 Three days after the Two Witnesses’ bodies are killed, their spirits re-enter their bodies, the bodies resurrect, and they rise into heaven using their own wings to do so.
 Revelation hints that the two witnesses are not human, but are of the genus, phylum, and order of Seraphim, or Cherubim.
 What do you say?